From BR Bullpen

 Infielder Ever Magallanes had a cup of coffee in the majors and was later a minor league manager.

 After attending Texas A&M University, the Mexican-born Magallanes was selected by the Cleveland Indians in the tenth round of the 1987 amateur draft.
-He reached the bigs briefly in 1991, going 0-for-2 in 3 games for the Tribe.
-He later played in the Chicago White Sox, Texas Rangers, and Arizona Diamondbacks, as well as spending many years in the Mexican League, retiring in 2005.
+He reached the major leagues briefly in 1991, going 0-for-2 in 3 games for the Tribe.
+He later played in the Chicago White Sox, Texas Rangers, and Arizona Diamondbacks organizations, as well as spending many years in the Mexican League, retiring in 2005.

 Magallanes hit .358 in three Caribbean Series.
 He was named All-Star second baseman of the 1997 Caribbean Series (10 for 19, HR, 2 RBI), beating out Roberto Alomar, and repeated the feat in 1999.
 He was inducted into the Caribbean Baseball Hall of Fame in the 2013 class.